dennisXZX/web-developer-notes/Javascript.md

 A `module` is a reusable piece of code that encapsulates implementation details and exposes a public API so it can be easily loaded and used by other code.

 A `module format` is the syntax we use to define a module.
-Different module formats such `AMD`, `CommonJS`, `UMD` and `System.register` have emerged in the past and a native module format is now available since ES6.
+Different module formats such `AMD`, `CommonJS`, `UMD` and `System.register` have emerged in the past and a native module format (import & export) is now available since ES6.

 A `module loader` interprets and loads a module written in a certain module format at runtime.
-Popular examples are `RequireJS` and `SystemJS`.
+Popular examples are `RequireJS` (AMD) and `SystemJS` (CommonJS, UMD, AMD, ES6).

 A `module bundler` replaces a module loader and generates a bundle of all code at build time.
 Popular examples are `Browserify`, `Webpack`, `rollup` and `parcel`.